mwihoti/alx-backend-storage/0x00-MySQL_Advanced/README.md

 INSERT INTO corrections (user_id, project_id, score) VALUES (@user_jeanne, @project_c, 91);
 INSERT INTO corrections (user_id, project_id, score) VALUES (@user_jeanne, @project_py, 73);
-> 8. Optimize simple search
+> ptimize simple search
 8-index_my_names.sql contains a SQL script that creates an index idx_name_first on the table names and the first letter of name:

 Import this archived table dump: names.7z.
 Only the first letter of name must be indexed.
-> 9. Optimize search and score
+9. Optimize search and score
 9-index_name_score.sql contains a SQL script that creates an index idx_name_first_score on the table names and the first letter of name and the score:

 Import this archived table dump: names.7z.
 Only the first letter of name AND score must be indexed.
-> 10. Safe divide
+10. Safe divide
 10-div.sql contains a SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0:

 The function SafeDiv takes 2 arguments: